 Incredibly light sweet taro buns with a creamy taro filling.
 Made with real taro root, these soft milk buns are extremely fragrant and have just the right amount of sweetness.

 This year I have discovered taro root and completely fell in love with it.
 Taro has a subtle earthly sweet flavour that tastes a little like vanilla.
-From my loved and trusted Taro Paste to the fun and playful Taro Mochi, my family just can’t get enough of taro desserts!
+From my loved and trusted Taro Paste to the fun and playful Taro Mochi, I just can’t get enough of taro desserts!

 These fluffy taro buns are made using an Asian technique known as Tangzhong.
 This method involves making a paste or roux from flour and milk.
 Using this paste as the base for the milk buns makes them incredibly soft, but also longer lasting.